AndySchroder/StaticWire/README.md

 ## Usage ##

-After following one of the above installation approaches, you can use the `staticIP` command.
+After following one of the above installation approaches, you can use the `staticIP` command to manage a tunnel rental that provides a dedicated public static IP address.

 ```
-usage: staticIP [-h] [-a] {RentNewIP,GetRentalStatus,GetConf,Renew}
+usage: staticIP [-h] [--amount AMOUNT] {AddCredit,GetRentalStatus,GetConf,AutoPay}
 ```

-- `RentNewIP` will rent a new IP address.
-First it will present an invoice.
-After payment the tunnel configuration info will be provided.
+- `AddCredit` provides a lightning invoice to add credit to an existing tunnel rental.
+If there is no existing tunnel rental then a lightning invoice is provided for a new tunnel and then the new tunnel rental is started and a wireguard configuration is provided after payment is made.
-- `GetRentalStatus` will give the current status of the tunnel so you can determine when you need to renew.
+- `GetRentalStatus` will give the current status of the tunnel so that you can check when you need to use `AddCredit` to make payments.
-- `GetConf` will give the tunnel's configuration if you lost it after running `RentNewIP`.
+- `GetConf` gets the tunnel's wireguard configuration if you lost it after initially running `AddCredit`.
-- `Renew` will give you a new lightning invoice to renew an existing rental.
+- `AutoPay` runs continuously and uses stored LND credentials to automatically pay invoices (not yet implemented).
-- The `-a` option is not yet implemented.
+- `--amount AMOUNT` allows the amount of credit that you want to add to be specified (the default is 24,000) [sat].